Learn how to make a flax egg, plus get tips for where this two-ingredient vegan egg replacer will and won't work.

 What kind of flax to use

 You can use either brown or golden flax meal to make a flax egg.
-The type doesn't matter, but you must use flax meal.
+The color doesn't matter, but you must use flax meal.

 Whole flax seeds will not work.
 Flax seeds have a tough outer hull that will not allow them to absorb water.